RichardDooling/Entertainment_Law/Trademark/Trademark.md

 ### Trademark Basics

-Watch this video from the US Patent & Trademark Office
+Watch this video from the US Patent & Trademark Office:

 [Basic Facts About Trademarks: What Every Small Business Should Know Now, Not Later](http://www.uspto.gov/trademarks-getting-started/trademark-basics).

+Read [What some companies get wrong about trademarks Can’t you just smell the Play-Doh?](https://medium.com/@alexandrajroberts/what-some-companies-get-wrong-about-trademarks-be023cb02422) by Prof. Alexandra J. Roberts @lexlanham.

 #### "Passing off," "Palming off," "Reverse passing off"